 supported.
 In other words, if VPC network N1 is peered with N2 and N3, but

-N2 and N3 are not directly connected, VPC network N2 cannot communicate with
+N2 and N3 aren't directly connected, VPC network N2 can't communicate with

 VPC network N3 over

 VPC Network Peering.

 Clients in one project can connect to Cloud SQL instances in multiple projects using Shared VPC networks.

 |Moving Cloud SQL instances||Cloud SQL instances can only be moved between networks owned by the project in which they reside.
 Additionally, Cloud SQL instances can neither be moved between projects, nor can they be moved between networks hosted by different projects.|